 This guide is intended to provide information that will be useful as you explore the collections at the Schlesinger Library.
 Also included are some details to be aware of before visiting the Library.

 Please feel free to ask us if you have any questions.
-Research Librarians are available for consultations and research assistance during scheduled office hours for this course.
-Alternately, special instructions for submitting questions and requests through the Library's Ask a Schlesinger Librarian web form are included here.
+Research Librarians are available for consultations and research assistance for this course.
+Alternately, special instructions for submitting questions and requests through the Library's Ask a Schlesinger Librarian web form are included.

 Researching at an archives or special collections library may be different from your past library experiences.
 For instance, there are certain personal belongings that cannot be brought into the research space.
 We provide lockers for secure storage which you can use when you register on the first floor.